 There’s 5 different Christmas tree outlines included, a basic Christmas tree, a basic one with a star, a Christmas tree outline with presents – them two which are decorated – one with presents.

-It’s up to you what you decide to do with them (there’s a few ideas below) but I just thought they’d be a useful extra resource to have available in The Family Room.
+It’s up to you what you decide to do with them but there’s a few ideas below.

 So here you go – enjoy!